 - Health Sciences with a focus on metabolism in a research context.

 No rights can be derived from this list.
 The admission officer checks each individual study programme (including the BSc- or MSc-degrees mentioned above) on sufficient courses on nutrition, human physiology and research methodology.

 Students with other bachelor's degrees can be admitted based on the actual courses in their BSc (or MSc) programme and/or relevant work experience.
 Please ask the programme team for possibilities: email@example.com.

 A grade point average of 70% is the minimum requirement.
 Students with a GPA between 65% and 70% may be eligible under certain conditions, such as relevant work experience, illness during part of the programme or students with a high mark for thesis work and specialised courses.
 Students with a BSc degree below Second Division Upper level are not eligible.

 Please check the WU International Credentials Evaluation Guidelines for details on how your national degree system translates for our admission requirements.

 When the grading of your programme has been done in a different way and you're not sure how to relate this to the 70% GPA requirement, please contact the Student Service Centre via firstname.lastname@example.org.

 To apply for admission to the MSc Programme you have to submit several documents.
 This process is described step by step on the website of the Student Service Centre (SSC).

 Tuition fees / finances

-Specifically for EU-students, there are sometimes options to obtain a study-grant ('studiefinanciering'), although the conditions are quite strict.
-Also it might be possible to obtain a loan (with interest though).
-More info can be found on the DUO website
+Specifically for EU-students, there are sometimes options to obtain a study grant ('studiefinanciering'), although the conditions are quite strict.
+Also it might be possible to obtain a loan.
+More information can be found on the DUO website.